Dirac Sources for Nonmetricity and Torsion in Metric-affine Gravity: Introduction

 We use the Einstein-Hilbert form of the gravitational action, but build the curvature from the general linear connection, leading to both torsion and nonmetric dependence.
 Then, to separate the torsion and nonmetric dependence of the action, we identify the $SO\left(3,1\right)$ subgroup of $GL\left(4\right)$.
 The remaining dependence is identified with nonmetricity.
 For sources we consider the three types of matter field within the Standard Model: the Higgs scalar doublet, $U\left(1\right)$ and Yang-Mills fields, and Dirac spinors.
 We show in the next Section that only Dirac fields provide sources \footnote{It is easy to see that non-gauge tensor fields can provide sources.
 Let $S_{T}=\int\left(D^{\alpha}V^{\mu\ldots\nu}D_{\alpha}V_{\mu\ldots\nu}+m^{2}V^{\mu\ldots\nu}V_{\mu\ldots\nu}\right)\sqrt{-g}d^{4}x$ and vary $H_{\beta\mu\nu}=-\frac{1}{2}\left(Q_{\beta\mu\nu}+Q_{\beta\nu\mu}-Q_{\mu\nu\beta}\right)$.
 With $\delta_{H}\left(D_{\alpha}V_{\mu\ldots\nu}\right)=-V_{\beta\ldots\nu}\delta H_{\;\;\;\mu\alpha}^{\beta}-\cdots-V_{\mu\ldots\beta}\delta H_{\;\;\;\nu\alpha}^{\beta}$we have a coupling $\delta_{H}S_{T}=-2\int D^{\alpha}V^{\mu\ldots\nu}\left(V_{\beta\ldots\nu}\delta_{\mu}^{\rho}+\cdots+V_{\mu\ldots\beta}\delta_{\nu}^{\rho}\right)\delta H_{\;\;\;\rho\alpha}^{\beta}\sqrt{-g}d^{4}x$ so that the nonmetricity has a source.
 This dependence vanishes with antisymmetrization so that Yang-Mills fields depend only on the internal $SU\left(N\right)$ connection.}.

 {}

-In the next Section we expand the metric-affine curvature, separating the torsion and nonmetric dependence from the usual Riemannian curvature, then vary to find the gravitational contribution to the torsion and nonmetric field equations.
-We show the well-known result that in vacuum the torsion vanishes; for the nonmetric variation we find that only the totally symmetric part of the nonmetricity vanishes.
+In Section \ref{sec:Einstein-Hilbert-action-with} we expand the metric-affine curvature, separating the torsion and nonmetric dependence from the usual Riemannian curvature, then vary to find the gravitational contribution to the torsion and nonmetric field equations.
+We show the well-known result that in vacuum the torsion vanishes.
+The nonmetric variation shows that only the totally symmetric part of the nonmetricity vanishes.
 The remaining part of the nonmetricity consists of the Weyl vector and an antisymmetric piece which may be absorbed into the torsion \cite{Wheeler2025a}.
 In Section \ref{sec:Clifford-basis-and} we present details of the Clifford algebras $\mathfrak{Cl}\left(3,1\right)$ and $\mathfrak{Cl}\left(2,2\right)$, then write the coupled form of the Dirac action.
 In Section \ref{sec:Nonmetricity-vs.-torsion:} we separate the generators of the $SO\left(3,1\right)$ subgroup of $GL\left(4\right)$, allowing us to identify the part of the connection variation relating to torsion.
-Our main results, the Dirac sources for torsion and nonmetricity in metric-affine gravity, are presented in Section \ref{sec:The-field-equations}, with some simple cases in the short final Section.
+Our main results, the Dirac sources for torsion and nonmetricity in metric-affine gravity, are presented in Section \ref{sec:The-field-equations}, with a summary and some simple cases in the final Section.